Phloemus/RNAniseed-App/README.md

 A query is performed when you select a filter, every cell in matching the selected filter will be highlighted in the visual interface.
 Colors may also help you to differenciate the different filters for each category.

+### Queries and scientific questions answered by RNAniseed

+RNAniseed is based on filters like the tissue, the development stage, the gene expression, etc...
+You can combine them easily to perform as complex queries as you want.

+There is a small list of queries you will be able to perform using RNAniseed:

+1. Find a a marker for a certain tissue
+2. Find a Gene present in a certain tissue for a specific development stage
+3. Find Genes present in two different tissues
+4. Find a Cell expressing a certain Gene
+5. Find a Cell expressing a certain Gene and being of a specific development stage
+6. Find the Cells having the largest transcriptome within the data
+7. Find the Cells having the largest transcriptome for a certain tissue and for a specific development stage

 ## Concrete scenario

 Let's say you want to investigate only on **A5 cells** disponible in a **specific dataset**.